Search

 Project Vend Phase 2: Claude Runs a Store

-December 18, 2025 — Anthropic publishes results from Phase 2 of Project Vend, an experiment where Claude manages a vending machine business.
+December 18, 2025 — Anthropic publishes the results of Phase 2 of Project Vend, an experiment where Claude runs a vending store.

 The Experiment

-Claudius, a Claude agent, manages a small business in Anthropic’s offices.
-The goal: test AI model capabilities on real economic tasks.
+Claudius, a Claude agent, runs a small business in Anthropic’s offices.
+The goal: test the capabilities of AI models on real economic tasks.

 AspectEvolution